prakhar-gupta8/INMAS-python-workshop/README.md

 Python has been selected as a language of choice due to its ubiquitous use in the industry and the reduced time, compared to other popular languages, for developing a prototype application.
 This is mainly thanks to the broad availibility of modules that were developed for the language, allowing to interface with many other programming languages (e.g., C), applications (e.g., Excel), and interfaces (e.g., the web or the operating system).

-This workshop is aimed at beginner students as well as students with intermediate proficiency.
+This workshop is aimed at beginner students as well as students with more advanced proficiency.
 The material in this workshop is adjusted so that a group of students with different levels of proficiency can each learn and be challenged.
 This is achieved by interweaving more advanced concepts with simple ones,